rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus said to them, My food is to do the will of him who sent me and to accomplish his work. ^0434

-Do you not say, There are yet four months, then comes the harvest?
+Do you not say, 'There are yet four months, then comes the harvest'?
 Look, I tell you, lift up your eyes, and see that the fields are white for harvest. ^0435

 Already the one who reaps is receiving wages and gathering fruit for eternal life, so that sower and reaper may rejoice together. ^0436

-For here the saying holds true, One sows and another reaps. ^0437
+For here the saying holds true, 'One sows and another reaps.' ^0437

 I sent you to reap that for which you did not labor.
 Others have labored, and you have entered into their labor. ^0438

-Many Samaritans from that town believed in him because of the woman’s testimony, He told me all that I ever did. ^0439
+Many Samaritans from that town believed in him because of the woman's testimony, He told me all that I ever did. ^0439

 So when the Samaritans came to him, they asked him to stay with them, and he stayed there two days. ^0440